-Preference given to applicants who take the Pharmacy College Admissions Test (PCAT) scores will only be accepted from no more than two years prior to the date of application and the test must be completed before the PharmCAS application deadline.
-Please visit pcatweb.info to register for the exam and have PCAT scores reported directly to PharmCAS.
+Preference given to applicants who take the Pharmacy College Admissions Test (PCAT) by January 2020.
+Scores older than January 2018 will not be accepted.
+If you decide to take the PCAT, please visit pcatweb.info to register for the exam and have PCAT scores reported directly to PharmCAS.

 To be eligible for admission, applicants must have a minimum grade point average of 2.5 on a 4 point scale, both overall and in required pre-professional courses.
 All required pre-pharmacy courses must be completed with a grade of C- or better.
 Grades lower than C- are not acceptable.